forresty/forresty.github.com/source/_posts/2012-12-07-meditation.markdown

 If you fell asleep during meditation, that's called sleeping.

-Just stop pretending how sacred it is and start to get things done.
+Steve Jobs practiced meditation, Elon Musk may have done drugs, super heroes in Ayn Rand's books smoke.
+They might helped, but they are not why those people are successful.

-I'd like to be proven wrong though.
+Just stop pretending and start to get things done.